Professional services - Case studies

 Automation for professional services businesses in Thailand.

-Professional services firms in Thailand carry significant labour cost in the form of senior professionals doing junior work.
+Senior people in Thai professional services firms spend a chunk of their week doing junior work.
 Bookkeepers entering data instead of advising.
-Lawyers chasing documents instead of practicing law.
-Marketers building reports instead of strategizing.
-The right automation moves senior people back to senior work.
+Lawyers chasing documents instead of practising law.
+Marketers building reports instead of thinking.
+The job of automation is to give that time back.

 2 studies in this industry